numbbo/coco/README.md

 Languages available in near future are C++ and Octave.
 Contributions to link further languages are more than welcome.

-See [here](http://numbbo.github.io/workshops) and further links below to learn more about the idea behind CoCO.
+See [here](http://numbbo.github.io/workshops) and [here](http://coco.gforge.inria.fr/) and further links below to learn more about the ideas behind CoCO.

 Requirements
 ------------